TIT8/shelly_button_esp32_arduino/README.md

 - I will make the ESP32 aware of the ligth bulb status subscribing to the rpc channel/topic where the Shelly's relay automatically publish the status (on or off).

 - I will make possible an initial speech recognition through a microphone and a Keras neural network (via [Eddge Impulse](https://edgeimpulse.com/) and [Colab](https://colab.research.google.com/) for training it), like in [this video](https://www.youtube.com/watch?v=fRSVQ4Fkwjc) from DigiKey.

+- Using Kicad, directly create a PCB with push button, microphone + opamp (considering noise constraint) and microcontroller on one board.

+## Prerequisities

+- I've used [Arduino IDE](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#installing-using-arduino-ide) to code, compile and upload the code to the ESP32 Wroom board.

+- Remember to add the [CP2102 driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) to connect old ESP32 development board (with CP2102 as USB-UART bridge).